Murray-Bridge-Bunyips/BunyipsFTC/README.md

 ## Conventions

-- All OpModes should include the robot name in their Driver Station name, group, and file prefix to avoid confusion.
+- All modules in robot files should prepend their robot names to avoid confusion when working across robots.
+This is not required for DS names due to the independent package builds.
 - OpModes should derive from [BunyipsLib](./TeamCode/BunyipsLib),
   by extending